 Launched in October 2011, the Autolib' car rental scheme represents Paris' latest efforts to become a more environmentally sustainable city, with a stated goals of reducing carbon emissions in the city 20% by 2020.
-Boasting a fleet of over 2,012 electric-powered "blue cars" and more than 850 rental stations around the city as of January 2014, the rental program is the city's most ambitious program since it launched bike rental scheme Velib', and allows users who have subscribed to the scheme to borrow a car for short trips in the city of lights, picking up and dropping off the car at any of the hundreds of stations scattered across Paris.
+Boasting an enormous fleet of electric-powered "bluecars" and more than 6,000 rental stations around the city and greater Paris region as of April 2018, the rental program is the city's most ambitious program since it launched bike rental scheme Velib'.

 You can rent a care 24 hours a day, seven days a week, and once subscribed, the rental scheme is entirely self-service.